 Notifying the DVLA

 How to notify the DVLA is very straight forward.
 On collection day, you will fill in section 9 of your v5c (or section 4 of the newer v5c), you must then send the signed v5c to the DVLA.
+Learn how to fill out a V5C.
 This will officially relieve you of ownership of the vehicle.
 If your vehicle has been scrapped, you may receive a Certificate of Destruction (CoD) within 7 days.
 Find out more on the CoD in our useful guide.